 Postquantum Security.
-Our privacy guarantees are all proven under a standard lattice hardness assumptions (Ring-LWE).
+Our privacy guarantees are all proven under a standard lattice hardness assumption (Ring-LWE).
 Therefore, there is no known way by which future quantum computers could retroactively deanonymize transaction recipients using the clues or keys generated in our scheme.5

 Implementation and Evaluation.
 We implemented our schemes as a C++ library, and measured their concrete performance for a variety of parameters and in comparison to prior work.
+Salient observations include:

-We show that for Bitcoin-scale parameter settings, our OMR schemes have lower detector-to-recipient communication than any other known scheme: ~ 9 bits per bulletin board message for retrieval, and ~ 4.5 bits/msg for just detection.
-For even larger parameters, the amortized retrieval digest size drops below 1 bit/msg.6 Likewise, recipient computation is faster than any other known retrieval scheme, e.g., 20 milliseconds to retrieve 50 pertinent messages out of 500,000.
-It is thus attractive for recipients that are limited in bandwidth, computation speed or energy.
-The detector's computation is higher than prior schemes, but still quite practical at ~ 0.09 sec/msg on 8 cores.
+- Detector-to-recipient computation: for Bitcoin-scale parameter settings, our OMR schemes have lower detector-to-recipient communication than any other known retrieval scheme: ~ 9 bits per bulletin board message for retrieval, and ~ 4.5 bits/msg for just detection.
+For even larger parameters, the amortized retrieval digest size drops below 1 bit/msg.6 - Recipient's computation is faster than any other known retrieval scheme, e.g., 20 msec to retrieve 50 pertinent messages out of 500,000. - Detector's cost for full retrieval is higher than in related schemes, but still quite practical at $\sim 0.118 \text{ sec/msg}$ ($\sim \$1.7 \text{ per million messages}$) on a small cloud VM.
+For just detection, our scheme is faster than any other known scheme, including those based on trusted hardware.